MindscapeHQ/raygun4node/README.md

 ```

 All requests use the same authentication methods as the upload call (Basic Authentication and Token Authentication).

+### Known Issues

+- Node will show compilation warnings when using Raygun4Node in Webpack applications.

 ### Examples
 View a screencast on creating an app with Node.js and Express.js, then hooking up the error handling and sending them at [https://raygun.com/blog/2013/07/video-nodejs-error-handling-with-raygun/](https://raygun.com/blog/2013/07/video-nodejs-error-handling-with-raygun/)